gitlabhq/gitlabhq/doc/user/discussions/index.md

 comment at any time, and anyone with [Maintainer access level][permissions] or higher can also edit a comment made by someone else.

-You can also reply to a comment notification email in order to reply to a comment, provided that [Reply by email] is configured by your GitLab admin.
-This also supports [Markdown] and [quick actions] as if replied from the web.
-Note that this adds an additional comment, but does not create a discussion.
+You can also reply to a comment notification email to reply to the comment if [Reply by email] is configured for your GitLab instance.
+Replying to a standard comment creates another standard comment.
+Replying to a discussion comment creates a reply in the discussion thread.
+Email replies support [Markdown] and [quick actions], just as if you replied from the web.

 ## Resolvable comments and discussions